multitudes/42-minishell/README.md

 ## redirections
 Bash does handle redirections without a command.
 It's just that there's no command to execute, so nothing will be written to/read from the redirections.
-Regarding the problematic case, heredocs should (preferably) be handled during or right after parsing.
+Regarding the problematic case, DLESSs should (preferably) be handled during or right after parsing.
 Look at these cases in bash:

 ### case 1 (no syntax error):